Gooseheaded/WireGuardian/readme.md

 $ python3 ./wireguardian.py server
 ```

-That should generate the `config.ini` and `wireguardian.ini` files for you.
-Your wireguard config file is `config.ini`.
+That should generate the `wireguardian.conf` and `wireguardian.ini` files for you.
+Your wireguard config file is `wireguardian.ini`.

-Now, you activate the virtualenv and run Flask:
+Now, you activate the flask webserver:
 ```
-$ flask run --host:0.0.0.0
+$ flask run --host=0.0.0.0
 ```

 You now have a webserver running on port 5000.
 Your peers can now go to http://your-ip-address:5000/wireguard , where they can submit their public keys.
 WireGuardian will generate the wg config files for you and your peers.